📘 User Guide

 Maximum Trainer integrates directly with Intervals.icu — the popular free training platform — to pull your scheduled workouts into the app.

-2. Click Intervals.icu in the left sidebar of the main window.
+3. Click the Intervals.icu tab in the left sidebar of the main window.

 Option B — Browse existing library